ioannisioannou16/memories/README.md

 The app allows you to create an account, and create, retrieve, update and delete memories.

-The backend is a serverless app built using:
+The backend is a Serverless app built using:
 1. Serverless Framework
 2. AWS Lambda
 3. AWS Cognito for user authentication